PicsArt/cppbind/docs/index.rst

 First Steps
 -----------

-Are you writing C++ libraries and want to be able to use them in various platforms using various languages then iegen can be very handy tool for you.
+Are you writing C++ libraries and want to be able to use them in various platforms using various languages then IEGEN can be very handy tool for you.

 :doc:`Installation </02_first_steps/02_installation>` |
 :doc:`Configuration </02_first_steps/04_configuration>`